The Time Meddler

 The Meddling Monk

-Sue: So, does the TARDIS sense that someone is interfering with time, and does it choose to land nearby so the Doctor can sort it out?
+Sue: So can the TARDIS sense that someone is interfering with time, and does it choose to land nearby so the Doctor can sort it out?

-Me: It’s never stated on-screen but there are plenty of fans who would agree with that theory.
-It’s either that or they simply don’t televise the adventures where nothing interesting happens, although The Sensorites contradicts this.
-I actually like your theory better.
+Me: It’s never actually stated on-screen, but there are plenty of fans who would agree with that theory.
+It’s either that or they don’t televise the adventures where nothing interesting happens, although The Sensorites contradicts this.

 Sue: So the TARDIS has a soul and a moral purpose.
 I like that idea.